gracejacobson/AbMSA/README.md

 # AbMSA

+**REQUIRES CLUSTALO**

+**Python libraries**: anarci, bokeh, biopython, panel, pandas.

 This is a multi-sequence alignment viewer for antibody chains.
 Check out the Jupyter Notebook example using patented PD-L1 heavy chains!

 ![Example Alignment](/example/Example_Alignment.png)

-**Note: Requires ANARCI**.
-ANARCI is used to number amino acids (with Kabat) and get CDR definitions.
+***

 This MSA viewer was based on code by [Damien Farrell](https://github.com/dmnfarrell) at UC Davis from [this](https://dmnfarrell.github.io/bioinformatics/bokeh-sequence-aligner) article.

 Each alignment requires a fasta file, and generates an interactive Bokeh figure.
-Along the way, an alignment file and .txt file is generated.
-A .txt file is overwritten with each chain.
+Along the way, an alignment file  is created using the BioPython clustalo wrapper.

-Use the following schemes when inputting CDR definitions for getAbMSA(infile, scheme):

-Heavy Chain:
+Default Ab numbering is Kabat.
+You can specify what numbering scheme and what CDR definition to use:
-- "k_H": Kabat
+- "k": Kabat
-- "c_H": Chothia
-- "m_H": Martin
-- "i_H": IMGT
+- "i": IMGT

-Light Chain:
-- "k_LK": Kabat
-- "c_LK": Chothia
+- "c": Chothia
-- "m_LK": Martin
-- "i_LK": IMGT